Virus hot spots flare, hospitals tested as economies reopen

 Colombian President Ivan Duque has ordered all residents of the Amazonas Department, near the border with Brazil, to stay inside except to buy food or get medical care.
 Local hospitals are being overwhelmed as cases rise in a vulnerable part of the Amazon, home to many indigenous groups.

-“The Amazon rainforest needs your help,” teenage climate activist Greta Thunberg said in an online video seeking assistance for Manaus, Brazil’s biggest city in the vast region.
-According to official data, 809 people have died so far in Manaus and 9,410 have contracted the virus.
-But experts and people on the ground say the numbers are likely to be much higher and that people are dying at home, often buried in mass graves without having been tested and not making it into the official count.
+“The Amazon rainforest needs your help,” teenage climate activist Greta Thunberg said in an online video seeking assistance for Manaus, Brazil’s biggest city in the vast region, where 809 people have died and 9,410 have contracted the virus.
+The numbers are thought to be much higher, experts and local people said, with patients dying at home and often buried in mass graves without having been tested.

 In the U.S., protests and debate persist over how quickly to end shutdowns.